ram-p/ram-p.github.io/_pages/about.md

   - /about.html
 ---

-I'm a first-year PhD student in Electrical and Computer Engineering at the University of Illinois Urbana-Champaign, advised by [Prof. Melkior Ornik](https://mornik.web.illinois.edu/) at the LEADCAT group.
+I'm a second-year PhD student in Electrical and Computer Engineering at the University of Illinois Urbana-Champaign, advised by [Prof. Melkior Ornik](https://mornik.web.illinois.edu/) at the LEADCAT group.

 I am broadly interested in problems in control, learning and optimization.
 I am currently focused on optimal control and reachability for systems whose dynamics are affected by adversaries.
 In relation to this, I am thinking about (though not yet actively working on!) guaranteeing safety and resilience in adversarial environments.